saved-models/data-utilities/README.md

 # Fish Data Utilities

+## Pre-requisites:

+The data model is stored in an external repository.
+Make sure to run

+    git submodule init && git submodule update

 This is a Python package.
 It can be installed in any of the usual ways for Python packages, perhaps using a virtual environment like so,